Radar cross section: Formulation

 represents the reflected power density at the radar receiver (again watts per meter squared).
 The receiver antenna then collects this power density with effective area $A_\mathrm{eff}$, yielding the power received by the radar (watts) as given by the radar equation above.

 The scattering of incident radar power by a radar target is never isotropic (even for a spherical target), and the RCS is a hypothetical area.
-In this light, RCS can be viewed simply as a correction factor that makes the radar equation "work out right" for the experimentally observed ratio of $P_r/P_t$.
-However, RCS is an extremely valuable concept because it is a property of the target alone and may be measured or calculated.
+In this light, RCS can be viewed as a correction factor that makes the radar equation "work out right" for the experimentally observed ratio of $P_r/P_t$.
+However, RCS is a property of the target alone and may be measured or calculated.
 Thus, RCS allows the performance of a radar system with a given target to be analysed independent of the radar and engagement parameters.
-In general, RCS is a strong function of the orientation of the radar and target, or, for the bistatic (radar transmitter and receiver not co-located), a function of the transmitter-target and receiver-target orientations.
-A target's RCS depends on its size, reflectivity of its surface, and the directivity of the radar reflection caused by the target's geometric shape.
+In general, RCS is a function of the orientation of the radar and target.
+A target's RCS depends on its size, reflectivity of its surface, and the directivity of the radar return caused by the target's geometric shape.